baringmyfeet/Scheduling/README.md

-# Partial Ordering, dependent graph, and scheduling
+# Partial Ordering, dependent graph, and scheduling (Java)

 Given a directed acyclic (dependency) graph, G = <N, E>, the task is to construct a schedule table based on the given dependency